joshhart10/Data-Averages-By-Month/README.md

-# Data-Averages-By-Month
+### Data-Averages-By-Month
-Get USGS discharge data or input any other data from a csv file and view the plot for each month's average.
+## Get USGS discharge data or input any other data from a csv file and view the plot for each month's average.
+When you run this code it will ask you to input either a USGS station number or a csv file.
+If you input a station number, it will ask you to input a start date and an end date of the discharge data that you want to pull.
+If you insert a csv file, make sure one your first column has dates and the second column has your data.
+It can be any data that you want the monthly averages for.
+Then it will display a graph with the average data value for January across all Januarys and February across all Februarys etc. for your chosen time frame.